fagbenjaenoch/bench-express-vs-elysia/README.md

 ```ps
 choco install k6
 ```

 For Mac, you can install through brew
 ```sh
 brew install k6

 ```
 For linux, you can install it through snap or apt
 ```sh
 sudo apt install k6
 ```

+## Setup servers
-3. Start all the servers
+Start all the servers using the following command (open three different terminal sessions for them)
 ```sh
 # in express-app directory
 node index.ts